mxagar/bitcoin_notes/bitcoin_antonopoulos/Bitcoin_Antonopoulos_Book.md

 bitcoin-cli dumpprivkey <address>
 # Note: we cannot obtain the private key of an arbitrary address,
 # but open the wallet and return the private key

+# Testnet: Dev/Test environment with parallel blockchain which is reset (to remove value to coins) every now and then
+# Once downloaded, we can use the same commands, but with the -testnet switch
+bitcoind -testnet # Creates `~/.bitcoin/testnet3` and blockchain starts downloading there bitcoin-cli -testnet getinfo bitcoin-cli -testnet getblockchaininfo
 ```

 There are much more commands, among others, we can interact with the wallet programmatically: receive, send, etc.